maxkasy/home/_pages/workshops/social_foundations_workshop.md

 ### Frontier talks: May 24-26

 - Isaiah Andrews: *A Model of Scientific Communication*
+- Lily Hu: *Do Causal Diagrams Assume a Can Opener?*
 - Celestine Mendler-Dünner: *Algorithmic Collective Action in ML*
 - Carina Prunkl: *Which decisions should we not automate?*
 - Ana-Andreea Stoica: *New models and insights in network interference problems*